Patent law in plain English. But not in that order.

 If you are a US-only entity, then consider a US-only patent strategy.
 An advantage of pursuing a US-only patent strategy is that you can file a nonpublication request (with the initial US patent filing) and avoid having the patent application published 18 months after filing, which is the default.
 This way, if the patent application does not mature into an issued patent, then you can abandon the patent application and keep the patent application a trade secret.
 In other words, the secret sauce will only be revealed if/when a patent issues.

-For most US startups, filing patents outside of the US is a waste of money.
+For many US startups, filing patents outside of the US may not be worth it.
 It generally costs four times as much to get patent protection in all of Europe as it does in the US.
 That said, there are two times when filing non-US (i.e. “foreign”) patent applications makes sense:

 - First, if you have significant non-US business.
 What’s significant?
 I think 20%.